 As an open economy, a relatively high proportion of South Africa's economic activity is due to imports and exports, which makes it more vulnerable to global economic shifts than if it was less open.
-In this regard, according to the National Treasury, the current account deficit is expected to remain at 3.5 percent of GDP over the next three years, given low investment and import growth.
+In this regard, according to the National Treasury's supplementary budget, the 2020 outlook may deteriorate further if the global economy continues to weaken, or economic activity is curtailed again to protect public health, an a failure to attract sufficient international capital to finance the current account deficit would also constrain growth.